Creating an API key

 - Revoke keys immediately if they may have been exposed

-- Review the API Keys settings page periodically and remove unused keys
+- Review the API keys settings page periodically and remove unused keys

 Rate limits